Luis-Hang/recording_webconference/README.md

 ## About the code

-### Backend:
+### Backend

-    • server.js
+• server.js :
    Where is connection betwen the app and controller to enter the OpenVidu session utilizing the token

+### frontend

+• app.js :
+   front-backend communication
+• index.html :
+   website template
+• style.css :
+   website style
+• openvidu-browser-2.21.0.js
+   openvidu-browser library, is static file.